roman-milk/roman-milk.github.io/making-scents.md

  He looked around the room and then at his deflating cock.

  "You got off easy with the girls.
 They could have done much worse."
 He thought, then suddenly realized that he had to pee.
-Report_Story #1